 DIY Oven Cleaner

 Everyone needs a good oven cleaner, but a lot of the products on the market are crawling with unnecessary chemicals.
 For an at-home option, combine ½ cup of baking soda and a few tablespoons of water.
 Spread the mixture all over the oven and allow it to sit overnight.
 In the morning, wipe away the mixture.
 Add white vinegar to a spray bottle and spray over any remaining baking soda residue.
-Wipe it down with a dampened cloth until interior is shiny.
+Wipe it down with a dampened cloth until the interior is shiny.

 DIY Furniture Polish

-Keep your furniture looking fresh and clean with a combination of ¼ cup of white vinegar (you can also use ½ cup lemon juice) and ¾ cup of olive oil.
+Keep your furniture looking fresh and clean with a combination of ¼ cup of white vinegar (you can also use ½ cup of lemon juice) and ¾ cup of olive oil.
 Spray the mixture onto any surface and wipe with a clean rag.